Child Hunger in Michigan

 The Devastating Impacts of Child Hunger

-- Children who are food insecure may be at higher risk for chronic health conditions, such as anemia and asthma.
+- Require hospitalization or face higher risk for chronic health conditions, such as anemia and asthma.

 Read more at http://www.feedingamerica.org/hunger-in-america/impact-of-hunger/child-hunger/child-development.html.